devops-by-shubham/devops-by-shubham/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/shubham-kapadnis)
 - 📬 Feel free to open an issue/discussion or connect via GitHub for collaboration or mentorship.

-> _“Automation is not about replacing humans.
-It's about freeing them to do what only humans can do — create, innovate, and lead.”_

 ---